Meal Plan For Marathon Training

 Foods to eat

-- Fruits and Vegetables: A variety of colorful produce for essential vitamins, minerals, and antioxidants.
+- Fruits and Vegetables: Consume a variety of colorful fruits and vegetables for vitamins, minerals, and antioxidants.

 ✅ Tip